 If you get too much stage fright, a recorded sales pitch could be your way around the problem.
 It may not be as effective as a real-time speech, but it’s better than awkward silence and stuttering.

 Many webinar providers have tools that enable this feature.
-As a result, your attendees will be more likely to actually see and take up your proposition.
+As a result, your attendees will be more likely actually to see and take up your proposition.

 Segment Audience Carefully

 In order for your targeting to be effective, you need to segment your audience according to their readiness to buy, level of income, job title, motivation, etc.

 Basically, you should not send the same emails to those who’ve just discovered your product and your long-time fans.
 Use polls to divvy up the audience into distinct groups.

 Once you figure out who is open for purchasing and who needs more nurturing, you can take these actions:

 - Refer the hot leads to your sales team.

 - Create a content plan for cold leads.